Illegal drug trade: Colombia's economy

 Throughout the 1980s, estimates of illegal drug value in Colombia ranged from $2bn to $4bn.
-This made up about 7–10% of the $36bn estimated GNP of Colombia during this decade.
+This made up about 7–10% of the $36bn estimated Gross National Product (GNP) of Colombia during this decade.
 In the 1990s, the estimates of the illegal drug value remained roughly within the same range (~$2.5bn).
 As the Colombian GNP rose throughout the 1990s ($68.5bn in 1994 and $96.3bn in 1997), illegal drug values began to comprise a decreasing fraction of the national economy.

 By the early 1990s, although Colombia led in the exportation of cocaine, it found increasing confrontations within its state.
 These confrontations were primarily between cartels and government institutions.
 This led to a decrease in the drug trade's contribution to the GDP of Colombia; dropping from 5.5% to 2.6%.
 Though a contributor of wealth, the distribution of cocaine has had negative effects on the socio-political situation of Colombia and has weakened its economy as well.